sophiez2628/YelpStagram/README.md

 set up, a Review store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
 Once this is done, I will create React views for the Review `Index`, `IndexItem` and `Form`.
 At the end of Phase 2, Reviews can be created, read, edited and destroyed in the browser.
 Basic styling will be applied.
-Each place has a page that contains place's information, photos, location on a google map, and reviews.
+Each place has a page that contains the place's information(IndividualInfoComponent), photos(PhotosComponent), location on a google map(MapComponent), and reviews(ReviewIndex/ReviewIndex Item component).

 [Details][phase-two]

 ### Phase 3: SearchResult, Tags, Price Filter (2 days)

 Phase 3 is focused on allowing users to search based on tags or specific place names.
 (Tags belong to a Place.)
 Users can also add new tags to each place.
-The search results are rendered in a component called SearchResultIndex, which contain SearchItem.
+The search results are rendered in a component called SearchResultIndex, which contain SearchIndexItem.
 The search page also contains a google map that indicates the location of all the search results.

 [Details][phase-three]